thinktandem/drupal-contributions/README.md

 lando rebuild -y
 ```

-This will pull in the drupal source code from the `9.4.x-dev` branch, run `composer install` to get dependencies, install Drupal, and provide us with a one time login link (`uli`).
+This will pull in the drupal source code from the latest `9.x-dev` branch, run `composer install` to get dependencies, install Drupal, and provide us with a one time login link (`uli`).
+You can update the version in the `/config/drupal-branch.php` file.

 After `rebuild` completes you should see something similar to this: